jlmaier12/TrIdent/README.md

 >**Some things to know:**
 >
 >- This page contains basic background information and basic usage of TrIdent.
 For more detailed information, visit the [tutorial here](./TrIdent-vignette.html).
 >- TrIdent comes preloaded with a small sample dataset so users can follow along with the tutorial in their own R console.
+The tutorial takes ~5-10 minutes.
 >- Find TrIdent [installation instructions here](./TrIdentBeta_installation.html).
 >- If you are using your own data, make sure it's correct!
 You need an ultrapurified virome and a metagenome from the same sample.
 Find detailed [input data requirements here](./TrIdent-vignette.html#input-data).
 >- Please email me at jlmaier@ncsu.edu if you have any questions or issues.